Ashb87/Quiz-Ms-Project-Two/README.md

   - From the home page the user can click the *Highscores* button and be taken to the top 5 leaderboard.
 These scores are saved to and pulled from local storage and spliced and put in order to just display the top 5 scores.
   - This has been tested using different devices to check that the scores save and display as they should.

+### Features Testing
+Any relevant screenshots can be seen above in the **user stories** testing section.

+* ### Home Page
+    **1.Pop up modal when user clicks on the **rules** button that explains how the game works.**

+    - When the Rules button is clicked the modal displays on the screen, This has been tested on different devices and works as intended everytime.

+    **2.**High Scores** button that when clicked will link the user to the top 5 highscores.
+These scores are stored and pulled from local storage.**

+    - This function is working as intended, it has been tested on different devices with different scores being saved to the local storage.
+Then displaying the top 5 highest scores in the correct order.

+    **3.**Play** button that links the user to the main game page.**

+    - This button has been tested many times across various devices and works as intended.

+    **4.Social media links that I have used to help with the design of the page.
+These links will just take the user to the home page of the selected link.**

+    - These links have been added purely to add to the design of the page.
+Each link works as expected and takes the user to the homepage of the selected media link and opens in a new browser window.

+  * ### Game Page
+    **1.A question counter that shows the user which question number they are on out of 10.**

+    **2.A score counter that shows the user what they're current score is and that increments by 10 for every correct answer.**

+    - Both of the above have been tested many times on differnet devices and increment the question number and score as expected everytime.

+    **3.A question and 4 possible answers to choose from.
+The selected answer will turn red if it is wrong and green if it is correct.**

+    - The questions are pulled from the *open trivia base* API and come with 4 possible answers for each question.
+The answers are displayed in different orders eah time.
+When the correct answer is clicked it turns green.
+When it's wrong it will display red.
+I have tested this extensively and also googled answers for the questions I don't know to confirm the correct colour is displayed depending on which answer is selected.

+    **4.A 30 second timer that counts down on screen and resets for each new question.**

+    - The timer for each question displays and works as intended with the time restarting for each new question and counting down from 30 at the correct speed.

+    **5.A home button that will take the user back to the main page.**

+    - A simple home logo button will take the user back to the main menu on the home page.
+This link has been checked many times and works as expected.

+    **6.A spinning loader is displayed briefly on screen before the questions are loaded.**

+    - When the user clicks on the play button a spinning loader displays on the screen while the questions are loading to prevent the user seeing either a blank screen or dummy text in place of the actual questions.

+  * ### End Page
+    **A display of the users end score.**

+    - This has been checked and displays the correct score after the 10th question is answered.

+    **A message for the user that changes depending on the score achieved.**

+    - Depending if the user scores 0, gets a new high score, or something in between, a different end message will be displayed.
+This has been checked for each scenario and works as expected each time.

+    **The optiion for the user to enter their name and save their score which will be added to the highscore page if the score is high enough.**

+    - I have checked this using different devices and also asked friends and family to play the game and save their score to see if they appear on the leaderboard.
+Each time it has worked as intended.

+    **A button to let the user play again.**

+    - At the end of the game the user has the option to play again.
+By clicking the *Play Again* button the user is automatically taken back to the start of the game.
+This works as expected.

+    **A button to take the user back to the home page.**

+    - At the end of the game the user has the option to return to the home page.
+By clicking the *Home* button the user is automatically taken back to the main menu This works as expected.

 ### Responsive Testing